-The Tánaiste and Minister for Enterprise, Trade and Employment will lead an Enterprise Ireland trade mission to the UK, France and Germany from next Monday.
+Tánaiste and Minister for Enterprise, Trade and Employment Leo Varadkar is in Berlin today on the final day of Enterprise Ireland's three-day trade mission to the UK, France and Germany.

-The three-day trade mission will visit London, Paris and Berlin and aims to support the accelerated export-led recovery of Irish businesses in the UK and euro zone - Ireland's closest markets.
+The trade mission, which visited London, Paris and Berlin, supports the accelerated export-led recovery of Irish businesses in the UK and euro zone, the country's closest markets.

-In Germany, Tánaiste Leo Varadkar will formally launch Enterprise Ireland's fourth "Enter the Euro zone" programme, in partnership with Berlin-based European School of Management and Technology (ESMT).
+During the mission in Berlin, Tánaiste Leo Varadkar launched Enterprise Ireland's fourth "Enter the Eurozone" programme, in partnership with the Berlin-based European School of Management and Technology (ESMT).